WASHINGTON STATE PATROL MEMORIAL FOUNDATION

 All employees are invited to participate in the WSPMF.

 Darren Wright, President

 Washington State Patrol Memorial Foundation

-The Washington State Patrol Memorial Foundation (WSPMF) Scholarship Program is offering five renewable $1,000 scholarships per year (maximum of four years) to be used for tuition, fees, or books.
-Due to COVID-19, the application deadline has been extended to May 1, 2020.
+The Washington State Patrol Memorial Foundation (WSPMF) Scholarship Program is offering five renewable scholarships in the amount of $1,000 per year (maximum of four years) to be used for tuition, fees, or books.

 Who May Apply: